Mid-Term Grades and Deficiencies

 Course instructors must submit a mid-semester letter grade to the University Registrar for each first-year student.
 The mid-semester grade report is mailed to the students' home addresses over fall and spring breaks.
 The grades are also available online on Wednesday of break weeks.

 For students with a letter grade of C-, D, or F, instructors also submit a deficiency report that identifies specific problems in class performance.
 The deficiency report does not become part of a student’s permanent record — it does not harm the student in any way.
 In many cases, students who receive mid-term deficiencies are able to raise their grades by the end of the term.

-Deficiency reports are a to to help first-year students and their advisors proactively address academic issues.
-Students who receive deficiency reports should contact their First Year advisors immediately after returning from Fall Break.
-Advisors will work with students to develop solutions to maximize class performance and help students find the best options for their academic careers.
+Deficiency reports are intended to help first-year students and their advisors proactively address academic issues.
+Students who receive deficiency reports should contact their first-year advisors immediately after returning from break.
+Advisors will work with students to develop solutions to maximize class performance and help students find the best options for their academic success.

 Schedule an advisor appointment online at firstyear.nd.edu/appointment once the link is active at the beginning of July.